 Santa Fe is home to a still thriving traditional Panamanian campesino culture.
 Many neighbors are talented artisans and traditional musicians.
 The area has a rich history and there is much to learn from visiting with neighbors.
 Folks love to share their stories, especially since the youth are leaving for the city life and the elders know well that soon there will be noone left to carry on their cultural heritage.
 We have cultivated positive relationships with the community and feel blessed to have been embraced with warm hospitality by our neighbors.

 Our neighbors are mostly subsistance farmers, growing an abundance of food on an abundance of gorgeous fertile land.
 There is a general reverance for nature here and love of this campo life!
 We have learned so much about living close to nature from this culture!
 Bartering and gifting from harvest abundance is a lasting tradition here.
-There are very few foreigners in the area, but the few nearby have become our friends and are doing really interesting projects, from cheese-making to beekeeping to meade-making.
+There are very few foreigners in the area.

 We are looking for someone who likes to get up early and start the day together with good vibes and energy for making beauty happen.

-Breakfast and dinner are provided by the host and we will all eat together.
-Please bring easy lunch options to supplement your needs, since lunches here are not a big, group meal.
+Breakfast, lunch, and dinner are provided by the host and we all eat together.
+Please bring anything you might want to supplement your needs.

 The farm borders the Rio Santa Maria, where we have many trails that lead to different swimming holes, each more beautiful than the last!
 There is also a sacred site of petroglyphs within a five minute walk.
 A ten minute walk in the other direction leads you to the Parque Nacional de Santa Fe, and endless river and rainforest exploration.
 From here, the trails into primary forest go all the way to the Caribbean coast in a couple days' hike.